JirosWorld/Django-starter-project/INSTALL.rst

 * ``DB_HOST``: database host.
 Defaults to ``localhost``
 * ``DB_PORT``: database port.
 Defaults to ``5432``.

 * ``SENTRY_DSN``: the DSN of the project in Sentry.
-If set, enabled Raven as logger and will send errors/logging to Sentry.
-If unset, Raven will be disabled.
+If set, enabled Sentry SDK as logger and will send errors/logging to Sentry.
+If unset, Sentry SDK will be disabled.

 Docker